MichaelCurrin/code-cookbook/recipes/javascript/general/jsx.md

 >
 > htm is JSX-like syntax in plain JavaScript - no transpiler necessary.

 This works on the frontend -  we use that package to render the a JSX-like string to plain JS, without actually using JSX.
-Note the backticks.
+Note use of backticks.
+If you are used to JSX, it can be switch to this style, but you get used to it in an app you are working on without JSX.

 - [main.js](https://github.com/MichaelCurrin/preact-frontend-quickstart/blob/main/main.js) of Preact project, as per Preact docs.